TheCollinslake/Scratch-Pad/README.md

 # Scratch-Pad
-Scratch Pad for code and exercises for IM4420
+Daily coding exercies for IM4420 will be posted here.

+##Technologes used
+*PHP
+*JS
+*HTML/Css